Hayley Raso: International career

 In June 2012, Raso was called up to the Australian senior squad for the first time.
 She made her debut on 24 June, in a 1–1 draw with New Zealand.
 She was part of the Australian under-20 side at the 2013 AFF Women's Championship, and was part of the side that finished runner-up to Japan's under-23 side.
 Following this, she returned to the senior side for the matches against China, and played in the match held on 24 November.

 Raso was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
 In the playoff for the Bronze medal they were beaten by the USA.

-Off the pitch
+Raso was selected in Australia's squad for the 2023 FIFA Women's World Cup.
+In Australia's final group match against Canada, Raso scored the first 2 goals of the game in what was a 4-0 win and was judged player of the match.
+Raso also scored in the Round of 16 match against Denmark.

+On 4 June 2024, Raso was named in the Matildas team which qualified for the Paris 2024 Olympics, her second Olympic games selection.

+On 26 October 2025, Raso earned her 100th cap in a 2–1 victory over Wales.

+Personal life

-In 2021, Raso co-authored a children book, Hayley's Ribbon, based on her own early childhood experience.
+In 2021, Raso co-authored a children's book, Hayley's Ribbon, based on her own early childhood experience.